 Sometimes we ourselves get in the way of building our happily ever after.
 This tendency is what psychologists define as self-sabotaging relationships.
 This can be defined as a knack for making your relationship fall apart, either subconsciously or consciously.

 For a lot of people, the self-sabotaging behavior is so inherent that they fail to recognize the problematic patterns.

 Related Reading: 11 Examples Of Self-Sabotaging Behaviours That Ruin Relationships

-Obviously then, there is no scope of correcting course.
+Obviously then, there is no scope of correcting course and they subconsciously run the relationship.
 To stop self-sabotaging relationships you need to understand why do we self-sabotage romantic relationships and learn to identify the signs of this behavior.
 Only then can you break the cycle, and give yourself a real shot at building meaningful romantic partnerships.

 Self-sabotaging often manifests as a tendency to subconsciously ruin relationships and the reasons for it can vary from person to person.
 Our consulting counsellor Meghna Prabhu, a psychotherapist and member of the APA, explains why do we self-sabotage romantic relationships, “Even though the triggers for self-sabotage may vary, it all comes down to one thing – not opening up emotionally and building an intimate relationship.”

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You

 According to Meghna, this happens mostly because we are afraid that the relationship won’t work out.
 We may do things like finding reasons to break up, arguing about things we normally wouldn’t care about, focusing on our individual lives more than the relationship.

 The main reason behind all of this is the fear that the relationship won’t last.
 So we don’t want to invest or open up and may even break up before the other person leaves us.